zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </table>

-#### Set the Local Video Mirror Mode (setLocalVideoMirrorMode)
+#### Sets the Local Video Mirror Mode (setLocalVideoMirrorMode)

 ```
 - (int)setLocalVideoMirrorMode:(AgoraVideoMirrorMode) mode;
 ```

 This method sets the local video mirror mode.
-Use this method before `startPreview`, or it does not take effect until you re-enable `startPreview`.
+Use this method before calling the `startPreview` method or this method does not work until you call the `startPreview` method again.

 ```
   typedef NS_ENUM(NSUInteger, AgoraVideoMirrorMode) {